 - Go to your My Documents folder.

 - Look for Microsoft Money data files, which end with the ".mny" extension.
-If extensions aren't visible you can change your settings to show file name extensions in Windows.
+If extensions aren't visible, you can change your settings to show file name extensions in Windows.

-Method 2: Search Windows for Files
+Method 2: Searching Windows for Files

-If you're not able to find your Microsoft Money data files in your My Documents folder, you can perform a Windows search for the data files by the file name extension:
+If you're not able to find your Microsoft Money data files in your My Documents folder, you can perform a Windows search for the data files by the file name extension.

 - Click the Start button.